-The Byzantine military was one of the foremost fighting machines for most of the period of Byzantine Empire’s existence.
+The Byzantine military was one of the foremost fighting machines for most of the period of the Byzantine Empire’s existence.

 The Empire was economically powerful enough to field a vast host of warriors most of the time and had a highly trained and skilled army.
-The Byzantine army was typically divided into multiple specialised units when marching on the battlefield.
-This gave the leading generals the ability to effectively deploy different kind of troops and battlefield tactics when confronting the enemy.
+The Byzantine army was typically divided into multiple specialized units when marching on the battlefield.
+This gave the leading generals the ability to effectively deploy different kinds of troops and battlefield tactics when confronting the enemy.

 The Byzantine army was the backbone of the military superiority of the Empire.
-This army was divided into various units, each specialising in specific weapons and meant to play a specific role on the battlefield.
+This army was divided into various units, each specializing in specific weapons and meant to play a specific role on the battlefield.

-The Varangians, were the most formidable and elite troops of the Byzantine Empire and were mostly Viking or Anglo Saxon mercenaries, they were a vital infantry force on the battlefield.
+The Varangians were the most formidable and elite troops of the Byzantine Empire and were mostly Viking or Anglo Saxon mercenaries, they were a vital infantry force on the battlefield.

 The cavalry was similarly divided into light and heavy cavalry.
 The Light cavalry was used to engage the enemy in skirmishes or to perform other mobile and quick actions.
 The Heavy cavalry was the most important part of the Byzantine army and complemented the infantry divisions, also playing a vital part in the decisive moments of a battle.

 Bows formed the primary weapon of the infantry stationed at the back of an infantry unit while axes were the hallmark of the ferocious Varangian Guard.
-The variety of weapons and their skilled use by specialised units ensured that they were effective on the battlefield.
+The variety of weapons and their skilled use by specialized units ensured that they were effective on the battlefield.